 Leaders who struggle to build trust, loyalty, and support will find it almost impossible to succeed.
 Effective leaders must demonstrate that they are honest, ethical, and worthy of trust.
 They can build this reputation by keeping promises and honoring commitments while setting an example for behavior that is in keeping with the organization’s stated values.
 Employees need to know a leader is credible and willing to “speak the truth.”
 When leaders are able to build trust in their teams, they’re better able to secure commitment and buy-in from people on important initiatives that are needed to drive organizational change.

 With today’s complex and competitive business environment challenging companies like never before, there is a huge demand for truly transformational leadership.
 Unfortunately, not all leaders are equipped to deal with the obstacles before them.
 In order to find enduring success, companies must continue to focus on instituting development strategies that allow them to identify and prepare high-potential employees who can step into leadership roles when the time comes.
 Simply perpetuating the status quo will no longer be enough.

-Watch the free webinar What Makes Great Transformational Leadership?
-This webinar is based on the HRDQ product, Transformational Leader, and was presented by Rick Lepsinger, President of OnPoint Consulting.
+Watch our free webinar, What Makes Great Transformational Leadership?, based on the HRDQ product, Transformational Leader, and presented by Rick Lepsinger, President of OnPoint Consulting.
 Rick’s career has focused on helping organizations and leaders identify and develop leaders, work better virtually, enhance cross functional team performance, and get from strategy to execution faster.
 He conducts numerous seminars and workshops on succession management, leading from a distance, leading cross functional teams, and enhancing execution.
 Rick has written numerous articles and is the author or co-author of several books, including his most recent Closing the Execution Gap: How Great Leaders and Their Companies Get Results.